SEMICeu/documentation/editorial_flow.md

    - Part 3 demonstrates the (manual) publication of the result

 All demonstrated changes are performed on the involved repositories using a demonstration branch called `example`.
-Using this branch all activities can demonstrated on a working environment, except for the last step: the official publication of the transformation.
+Using this branch all activities can be demonstrated on a working environment, except for the last step: the official publication of the transformation.

-* ***NOTE: The recording applies one way to interact with the repositories*** - This approach has been selected to facilitate the recording, not because is the most efficient or best way to interact with the SEMIC GitHub space.
+* ***NOTE: The recording demonstrates <u>one way</u> to interact with the repositories*** - This approach has been selected to facilitate the recording, not because this is the most efficient or best way to interact with the SEMIC GitHub space.
 Editors can use their preferred way to interact with the SEMIC GitHub space, e.g. checking out the code and working locally, then pushing the changes back.

 ## Part 1: Editing of the UML model ([Part 1 video](https://github.com/SEMICeu/documentation/blob/main/images/step1.mp4?raw=true))